One of the European Holocaust memorials is located in the spa town of Merano, more precisely in the Via Friedrich Schiller road.

 Despite careful control we cannot guarantee the correctness of the provided data.

-The museum stays closed on Jewish holidays and during the Christmas period.
 The key to the Jewish Cemetery is available at the Merano Jewish Museum.